All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Duration

-GH optimization protocols are generally designed to run for several months, as the downstream benefits (body composition, skin, bone, recovery) develop gradually.
+GH improvement protocols are generally designed to run for several months, as the downstream benefits (body composition, skin, bone, recovery) develop gradually.
 Some practitioners use continuous protocols with periodic reassessment, while others incorporate cycling (treatment periods followed by breaks) to maintain pituitary sensitivity.

 Blood Work Monitoring

-Periodic blood work is not optional for this stack.
+Periodic blood work isn't optional for this stack.
 IGF-1 is the primary marker for assessing treatment response.
 Other markers your physician may monitor include fasting glucose, insulin, thyroid function (GH can influence T4 to T3 conversion), and general metabolic panels.
 Monitoring intervals typically align with protocol check-ins, often at 4 to 6 week intervals initially and less frequently once the protocol is stabilized.

 Reconstitution and Storage